andybyers21/notes.ajb.app/index.md

 ![Andy Byers](assets/images/AndyByers1.png){: style="float: right"}

+*I'm a software developer with a focus on building knowlege management for the web.*

 I’m the founder of [Maykind](https://maykind.com).
 A personal growth engine disguised as a business consultancy where I work with small businesses, helping them achieve results in areas such as strategy, growth, organisational design and productivity.
 I also work with retail in the non-profit sector for [Stellas Voice](https://stellasvoice.org.uk).

 [[What is a Startup]] - testing a wikilink.